holdemmastery/tree2db/README.md

 # tree2db
-A microservice for building, modeling, and serializing Hold'em game trees.
+A microservice for building, modeling, and serializing Texas Hold'em 6 MAX NL100 game trees.